 Cognitive Behavioural Therapy (CBT)

-We currently run fully funded Cognitive Behavioural Therapy (CBT) groups between 8 and 13 weeks to help towards improving wellbeing.
+We currently run fully funded Cognitive Behavioural Therapy (CBT) groups for ten weeks, to help towards improving wellbeing.

-The CBT groups are short term and can help you to deal with symptoms you are currently experiencing.
+The CBT groups are short term and can help you learn to manage symptoms you are currently experiencing.

-CBT is a short-term therapy which has been shown to be effective in the treatment of many emotional difficulties.
-For example, the treatment of anxiety disorders (such as panic, agoraphobia and social anxiety).
-They can also help in the treatment of depression, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.
+CBT has been shown to be effective in the treatment of many emotional difficulties, for example the treatment of anxiety disorders (such as panic, agoraphobia and social anxiety).
+They can also help in the treatment of depression, obsessive-compulsive disorder, post-traumatic stress disorder and bipolar disorder.

 During the programme you will discover a great deal about yourself.
 In particular about how you think and act when you feel negative or down.
 With help from your therapist, you will understand how your problems and worries can be helped.
 You will learn and apply some straight-forward techniques for resolution.

 There is no ‘right’ or ‘wrong’ in the group because CBT doesn’t look at things in this way.
-CBT is an ‘active’ form of therapy so it means you’ll be working with your therapist and other group members.
+CBT is an ‘active’ form of therapy so it means you’ll be working with your therapist and other group members in the group, but also completing activities yourself in between sessions.
 It should be interesting, collaborative and supportive.

-The therapist will take you through a course, and look at specific areas of life each week.
+The therapist will take you through a course and look at specific areas of your life each week.
 It should help you understand what is going on and find practical ways of dealing with problematic thoughts and behaviours.

 Please call us on 01223 357221 to come in for an initial meeting.